Literary Awards FAQ

 Q: When and where do I submit?

-A: Submissions for the 2019 Awards will open on June 1st, 2018.
-For each of our awards, the application materials, eligibility requirements, and submission timeline varies.
+A: Submissions for the 2020 Awards will open on June 1st, 2019.
+For each of our awards, the application materials, eligibility requirements, and submission timeline vary.
 Please check the awards page on our website for more detailed instructions.

 Q: My book won’t be published until after the deadline.
 Can I send a galley or advance copy instead?